unapologeticaf/unapologeticaf.github.io/content/self-publishing my poetry book Stray.md

 after some fiddling around, I can officially say that I'm having issues with LO formatting, it's very clunky and the text really flows badly.
 I might want to switch to another word processor

 but the font pairing looks good

+given my issues with Libre Office, I'm giving up on it, and I'm trying Sigil, an open source software made specifically for books, I think

+aaand I'm wrong, it's just for ebooks, with no options for print

+I'm trying Scribus now

+this shouldn't be so difficult, I'm only trying to format a simple book, damn it

+Scribus is even worse

+I'm trying Reedsy now.
+It got me what I wanted in seconds, although without many formatting options

+I don't like the lack of options and the fact that it's not open source, but I will fall back to this if I have to

+I'm now trying NovelWriter, it seems cool - aaand it doesn't do what I want to do

+now onto SmartEdit Writer

+it doesn't work at all, jeez, I wasted half an hour on this already